fredriques/rr-pyinject/README.md

 # Description

-This library attempts to simply injection of dependencies into function, constructor and method with minimal overhead during coding.
+This library attempts to simply injection of dependencies into functions, constructors and methods with minimal overhead during coding.
 This is done using the decorator @inject.
-When the function, constructor or method with this decorator is invoked the arguments are inspected to find any named argument that the callable allows, but is not being passed in as arguments.
-The missing values are then replaced with values registered as injectables.
+When the function, constructor or method with this decorator is invoked the arguments are inspected to find any named argument that the callable allows, but is not in the argument list.
+The missing values are then replaced with values registered as an injectable.

 # Basic Usage